How to Play Lotto Online Safely

 - Contact Options.
 If the website only has an online contact phone and does not publish their email address or phone number, then you have reasons to be concerned.
 A legitimate business will offer customers multiple ways to contact them via registered mailing address and phone.
 Beware if the email address is a free webmail account (such as @gmail.com, @hotmail.com or yahoo.com)

 - Customer Support overseas phone, limited support hours, voice mail or “dead” line.
-It is natural that a customer may want to contact the business with any questions or concerns before making a purchase.
+It is natural that a customer may want to contact the business with any questions or concerns prior to purchasing.
 We feel reassured speaking directly to a business representative, much more than via an online chat or email correspondence.
 A legitimate company selling goods or services will want their customers to contact them on a local or national customer support line and ensure staff are available during local business hours.
 Businesses that make it extremely inconvenient for the customers to reach them (including international toll numbers, no answer or voice mail with no return calls), may be avoiding customers contacting them altogether.

 - Free Trial Offers.
 If a website is offering a one-month absolutely free trial of a lotto subscription service, then you need to ask how are they making money?
 While lottery re-sellers may have introductory offers for new customers, such as a bonus ticket or account credit, the general rule is – if something sounds too good to be true, it probably is.
 Read the Terms & Conditions carefully – you may find that the ‘free month’ offer has fine print attached to it, obligating you to pay $59.99 a month in fees and lock you in an ongoing subscription that is difficult to cancel.

 - Weekly Automatic Re-Purchase Subscription.
 While legitimate online lottery websites may offer an option of repeat purchase or Auto Play, it is optional, and they offer an easy way for you to cancel the subscription at any time.
-Be careful of a website that locks their customers into a re-occurring payment cycle, making it extremely hard to cancel the subscription and dragging out at least 3-4 rounds of payments before the person can pull out.
+Be careful of a website that locks their customers into a re-occurring payment cycle.
+Especially when it’s hard to cancel the subscription and taking at least 3-4 rounds of payments.

 - Paid or Bonus Tools for increased chances of winning.
-Lottery is the game of chance, and there are no tools or scientific analysis methods that can pick a guaranteed winning ticket or numbers for an additional cost.
+Lottery is the game of chance.
+There are no tools or scientific analysis methods that can pick a guaranteed winning ticket or numbers for an additional cost.
 A note to say that odds calculators and number combination generators are not illegal, yet they also don’t guarantee you pick the winning numbers.

 - Lack of Secure Payment Methods.
 If a website is not offering the commonly accepted online payment methods like Credit Card, PayPal, BPay, it’s a point of concern.
-The above mentioned are considered secure payment methods, where money can be tracked and retrieved back if necessary.
-Payment methods commonly used by online scammers are money transfers like Western Union and direct bank deposits, where there is no way to return the money once it’s been transferred.
+The above mentioned can be tracked and retrieved back if necessary.
+They are considered secure payment methods.
+Payment methods commonly used by online scammers are money transfers like Western Union and direct bank deposits.
+These have no way to return the money once it’s been transferred.

 - Commission on Winnings.
 If the lottery website states that it takes a certain share or commission of the winnings, it’s a no question scam.
 Winners should receive 100% of their prize money with agents never being entitled to any share.
 Plain and simple.

 - Fees for Prize Processing.
-If you are asked to pay some sort of a fee like insurance costs, bank fees or courier charges in order for your prize money to be processed to your account or for the provider to undertake the prize claim process, it is another example of a clear scam.
+Look out if you’re asked to pay any type of fee.
+Some include insurance costs, bank fees or courier charges in order for your prize money to be processed or for the provider to undertake the prize claim process.
+This is another example of a scam.
 Official Australian lottery operators do not charge any fees for processing the prize claim or for the prize delivery.

 - Instalment Payouts.
 Some lottery websites state in their Terms & Conditions, that prize payouts of over a certain amount (usually $5000 or larger), will be processed to the winner’s account in instalments over a certain period of time (usually quite lengthy periods of years, not months).
 In Australian Lotteries, the prize is paid out in one bulk payment, tax-free (although tax applies to any interest earned on winnings).
-If a website only offers you annual instalments, there is a chance the operators received full payment, but are using the money to earn percent on a term deposit in a bank and are cashing up on your prize.
+There is a chance the operators received full payment, but are using the money to earn percent on a term deposit in a bank and are cashing up on your prize if a website only offers you annual instalments.

 - No Proof of Purchase.
 When you purchase a legitimate Australian Lotto ticket on an authorised website, you receive an official entry confirmation – available in your account and emailed to you.
-If the website does not offer you details of your ticket purchase, then be concerned that they did not purchase an official entry on your behalf – or they are holding the paper ticket themselves.
+If the website doesn’t offer you details of your ticket purchase, then be concerned that they did not purchase an official entry on your behalf.
+Alternatively, they are holding the paper ticket themselves.

 Could you be Australia’s next millionaire?
 Buy your lotto tickets online now.